Effects of isoscalar- and isovector-scalar meson mixing on neutron star structure: Introduction

 The stiff $E_{\rm{sym}}(n)$ usually results in a large value of neutron star~(NS) radius and tidal deformability.
-Using the $\Delta r_{\rm{np}} =0.283 \pm 0.071 ~\rm{fm}^{-3}$ of $^{208}$Pb from PREX-II, Reed {\it et al.} have recently obtained a constraint of $642\leqslant \Lambda_{1.4} \leqslant 955$ for the dimensionless tidal deformability of 1.4$M_{\odot}$ NS within the non-linear relativistic mean field~(RMF) model~\cite{Reed:2021nqk}.
-However, a limit of $\Lambda_{1.4}$ $\leq 580$ has been extracted from the gravitational wave signal GW170817~\cite{Abbott:2018exr}, indicating a serious tension between the PREX-II experiment and GW170817 in the RMF model, although this tension has not been observed in the non-relativistic energy density functional with the extended Skyrme interactions including the momentum dependence of effective many-body forces~\cite{Yue:2021yfx}.
-On the other hand, in terrestrial lab, the EOS of symmetric nuclear matter~(SNM) at suprasaturation densities has been constrained by collective flow data in heavy-ion collisions~(HIC)~\cite{Danielewicz:2002pu}, which strongly restricts the NS maximum mass $M_{\rm max}$ with $M_{\rm max}\sim 2.3M_{\odot}$~\cite{Zhou:2019omw,Zhou:2019sci,Cai:2014kya}.
-In addition, the heaviest NS with mass $2.08^{+0.07}_{-0.07}M_{\odot}$ observed so far for PSR J0740+6620~\cite{NANOGrav:2019jur,Fonseca:2021wxt} can put strong constraints on the dense matter EOS and rule out the supersoft high density symmetry energy.
-Furthermore, the simultaneous mass-radius~(M-R) determinations from Neutron Star Interior Composition Explorer~(NICER) for PSR J0030+0451~\cite{Riley:2019ap,Miller:2019cac} with mass around $1.4M_{\odot}$ as well as for PSR J0740+6620~\cite{Miller:2021qha,Riley:2021pdl} with mass around $2.0M_{\odot}$ have been obtained, which further put stringent constraints on the symmetry energy.
+Using the $\Delta r_{\rm{np}} =0.283 \pm 0.071 ~\rm{fm}^{-3}$ of $^{208}$Pb from PREX-II, Reed {\it et al.}~\citep{2021PhRvL.126q2503R} have recently obtained a constraint of $642\leqslant \Lambda_{1.4} \leqslant 955$ for the dimensionless tidal deformability of 1.4$M_{\odot}$ NS within the non-linear relativistic mean field~(RMF) model.
+However, a limit of $\Lambda_{1.4}$ $\leq 580$ has been extracted from the gravitational wave signal GW170817~\citep{2018PhRvL.121p1101A}, indicating a serious tension between the PREX-II experiment and GW170817 in the RMF model, although this tension has not been observed in the non-relativistic energy density functional with the extended Skyrme interactions including the momentum dependence of effective many-body forces~\citep{2021arXiv210205267Y}.
+Also, we note that the tension between PREX-II and GW170817 can be ameliorated in Bayesian analysis with parameterized EOSs of nuclear matter and NS matter~\citep{2021ApJ...921...63B}.
+On the other hand, in the terrestrial lab, the EOS of symmetric nuclear matter~(SNM) at suprasaturation densities has been constrained by collective flow data in heavy-ion collisions~(HIC)~\citep{2002Sci...298.1592D}, which strongly restricts the NS maximum mass $M_{\rm max}$ with $M_{\rm max}\sim 2.3M_{\odot}$~\citep{2019PhRvD..99l1301Z,2019ApJ...886...52Z,2014arXiv1402.4242C}.
+In addition, the heaviest NS with mass $2.08^{+0.07}_{-0.07}M_{\odot}$ observed so far for PSR J0740+6620~\citep{2020NatAs...4...72C,2021ApJ...915L..12F} can put strong constraints on the dense matter EOS and rule out the supersoft high density symmetry energy~\citep{2019ApJ...886...52Z}.
+Furthermore, the simultaneous mass-radius~(M-R) determinations from Neutron Star Interior Composition Explorer~(NICER) for PSR J0030+0451~\citep{2019ApJ...887L..21R,2019ApJ...887L..24M} with mass around $1.4M_{\odot}$ as well as for PSR J0740+6620~\citep{2021ApJ...918L..27R,2021ApJ...918L..28M} with mass around $2.0M_{\odot}$ have been obtained, which further put stringent constraints on the symmetry energy.
 With so many constraints/data in the multimessenger era, it is of extreme importance to test the applicability of nuclear energy density functionals, including relativistic and non-relativistic models.